gchek/VMworld2020/Readme.md

-# One node SDDC
+# Terraform SDDC
-Make sure your AWS account is linked to ORG
+Make sure your AWS account is linked to your ORG
-- run Cloud Formation template if not
+- run VMC Cloud Formation template if not

 ## Variables
 Some variables need to be defined before we start.

-Use `deploy-lab-copy.sh` to set the proper credentials in `deploy-lab.sh`
+Set the proper credentials in `deploy-lab.sh`
 ```
 deploy-lab.sh
 ```